minhp03/Diffuser_learning/README.md

 # Diffuser_learning
-This repository its about what I learn how to generate picture by using Diffuser
+This repository its about what I learn/practicing how to generate picture by using Diffuser